 Paul Litchfield is a fiduciary Wealth Advisor and Financial Planner.
 A fiduciary is a person who holds a legal or ethical relationship of trust with one or more other parties.
 Typically, a fiduciary prudently takes care of money or other assets for another person.
 Paul puts clients’ interests first and is passionate about helping his clients meet all their financial needs through comprehensive planning.
 Paul was named a 2020 Five Star Wealth Manager* and was also named to the 2020 Top 100 People in Finance Magazine*.

 Paul teamed up with Claro Advisors in 2018 to provide his clients with a deep bench of resources.
 Prior to joining Claro, Paul managed successful investment practices as a Vice President at Ferris Capital and Morgan Stanley.
 Before transitioning to investment management, he worked for a public accounting firm in Boston as a CPA.
-Paul serves on the Board of Directors of The Miss Massachusetts Organization, a subsidiary of the Miss America Organization.
+Paul is a member of the Board of Advisors for the Massachusetts Society for the Prevention of Cruelty to Children.
+He also serves on the Board of Directors for The Miss Massachusetts Organization, a subsidiary of the Miss America Organization.
 He is the founder of AdVenture International, a 501(c)(3) non-profit that he created after spending a summer teaching math and English in Africa.

 Paul received a Bachelor’s degree in both accounting and finance from The University of Massachusetts at Lowell and graduated Summa Cum Laude as a Commonwealth Honors Scholar.
 He holds a Master of Business Administration from The University of Massachusetts at Lowell with high honors.
 Paul also served on the advisory board at the University of Massachusetts Lowell.